Safety Policy Greatly Affects Safety Culture and Safety Performance

-Having this kind of safety policy offers the kind of guidance that could otherwise deter employees from not reporting issues.
+Having this kind of safety policy offers the kind of guidance that could otherwise deter employees from not reporting seemingly unimportant issues.
 Some safety managers don't care for language like "mandatory," but the fact is that every job has requirements that one must complete.

-This policy can be as simple or detailed as you would like.
-It will be very helpful for employees to provide the type of issue that is mandatory/voluntary as well as by a brief description.You can include this policy as a part of recurring SMS training.
+This safety reporting policy can be as simple or detailed as you would like.
+It will be very helpful for employees to provide the types of issues that are mandatory/voluntary as well as by a brief description.
+As a power tip, your safety team should include this policy as a part of recurring SMS training.

 2- Safety Org Chart